Qiskit/RFCs/0000-experiment-dataframe.md

    - `device_name` <--> `backend`
    - `quality` (db format) <--> `quality` (QE format)
    - `fit` <--> `value`, `extra`, `source`
-   - TODO: still need to determine the use of `creation_datetime`
+   - TODO: still need to determine the use of `date`
 - Efficiently upload/download multiple results from the server.
 This depends on the API supplied by the server; currently mass loading/updating is possible in one API call, but mass creation is not supported, meaning the service might have to resort to multithreading.